xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-70.md

 ### Troubleshooting common issues with network

 "_Cannot connect to Katalon TestOps server.
-Please check your Internet connection and try again._"- This error message indicates Katalon Studio's application cannot communicate with Katalon server to activate it.
+Please check your Internet connection and try again._"- This error message indicates Katalon Studio's application cannot communicate with the Katalon server to activate it.

 Please check your Internet connection and try again.
 If you are behind a Proxy Server, please configure Authentication Proxy first and try to activate Katalon Studio again.